adexy-ai/adexy-ai/README.md

 - 👨‍💻 All of my projects are available at [https://adexy-ai.github.io/myCSSwebPage/](https://adexy-ai.github.io/myCSSwebPage/)

-- 📝 I regularly write articles on [It is under way.... the old blog link is not accessible.](It is under way.... the old blog link is not accessible.)
+- 📝 I regularly write articles on [It is under way.... the old blog link is not accessible.]

-- 💬 Ask me about **Python, Java Script, Tableau, Git, Power Shell**
+- 💬 Ask me about **Python, Java Script, Tableau, Git, Power Shell, SQL, Excel**

 - 📫 How to reach me **adex.dbaba@gmail.com**

-- 📄 Know about my experiences [www.linkedin.com/in/anuoluwapo-adeniran-5b0845138](www.linkedin.com/in/anuoluwapo-adeniran-5b0845138)
+- 📄 Know about my experiences (www.linkedin.com/in/anuoluwapo-adeniran-5b0845138)

 - ⚡ Fun fact **I can play most racket games decently.**